brianz/udacity-sdc-p4/README.md

   lane/bounding box.
 Save the `x, y` indices for all of the "on" pixels in these windows.
 This
 - Using all of the "on" `x, y` indices get the corresponding coordinates and fit a second-order polynomial
-- At each iteration, I save the best fit and corresponding constants for the polynomial
+- At each iteration, I add the best fit x values to a 10-element `deque` and take the average values as the true measure/fit.

 After this is done for the first time, subsequent iterations will take shorter approach since the sliding window method had already found the starting point for the lanes lines.
 In `LaneLineDetector.find_next_polyfit` the work of finding the non-zero pixels is done again but without the sliding window process and _with_ a small margin.

+Previous I did not use the averaging technique...adding that adding a lot of stability to the movement of my detected lane borders.

 ### Calculating radius of curvature